ucan-wg/spec/README.md

 ## 2.6 Attenuation

-The process of diminishing rights in a delegation chain.
+The process of constraining the capabilities in a delegation chain.

 ## 2.7 Revocation